nickhendo/toy-robot-simulator/README.md

 $ python3 robot_sim.py
 ```
 ```
-Welcome to the Toy Robot Simulator, brought to you by NewsCorp!
+Welcome to the Toy Robot Simulator!
 This revolutionary new game allows you to control a virtual toy robot on a 5x5 grid.
 The accepted commands are:
       - PLACE X,Y,F     (Place the robot in position (X, Y) facing F (North, East, South or West)
       - MOVE            (Move the robot forward on the grid by one space)